ImroBr/phamwiki/draft_STPA.md

 ## Introduction
 _Abbreviation and full name._
 System-Theoretic Process Analysis (SPTA) is fairly recent hazard analysis technique.
-This technique is generally used in larger, complex systems.\
+This technique is generally used in larger, complex systems.
+What delineates the STPA method from other conventional hazard analysis methods is the assumption that unsafe interactions between system components could occur, while none of those system may have failed. \
 Based on _System Theory_...

-## Sybtypes
+## Subtypes
 _Specific variations of main hazard analysis method._

 ## History
 _First inception and cause of hazard analysis method.
-(Year, person/ group, (geographic) location) Abbreviation_ In use after World War II.
+(Year, person/ group, (geographic) location) Abbreviation_ \
+In use after World War II.

 ## Underlying systems
-_Possible underlying system or system predecessor of current hazard analysis_ System Theory - \
+_Possible underlying system or system predecessor of current hazard analysis_ \
+System Theory - \
 STAMP - System-Theoretic Accident and Processes